thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 out of rules of international law from assumed trends of past and current practice cannot be carried too far.
-This was shown at the Geneva Conference of 1958 on the Law of the Sea, and at the Vienna Conferences of 1961, 1963, and 1968-- 1969 on, respectively, Diplomatic Relations, Consular Relations, and the Law of Treaties, when in a number of instances an apparent weight of practice in favour of a proposed rule of international law did not necessarily result in its general ac- ceptance by the States represented at the Conferences.
-Never- theless, "natural law" writers have ceased to command the same degree of influence as formerly, perhaps because of the emergence of a number of States outside Europe and which did not inherit doctrines of Christian civilisation such as that of " natural law".
-These new States (in particular the Afro- Asian group) have challenged certain of the basic principles of international law, stemming from its early European evolu- tion in the seventeenth and eighteenth centuries.[^14/1] Moreover, many long-standing rules and concepts of international law have been subjected to severe strains and stresses under the impact of modern developments in technology, of modern economic
+This was shown at the Geneva Conference of 1958 on the Law of the Sea, and at the Vienna Conferences of 1961, 1963, and 1968--1969 on, respectively, Diplomatic Relations, Consular Relations, and the Law of Treaties, when in a number of instances an apparent weight of practice in favour of a proposed rule of international law did not necessarily result in its general acceptance by the States represented at the Conferences.
+Nevertheless, "natural law" writers have ceased to command the same degree of influence as formerly, perhaps because of the emergence of a number of States outside Europe and which did not inherit doctrines of Christian civilisation such as that of "natural law".
+These new States (in particular the Afro-Asian group) have challenged certain of the basic principles of international law, stemming from its early European evolution in the seventeenth and eighteenth centuries.[^14/1] Moreover, many long-standing rules and concepts of international law have been subjected to severe strains and stresses under the impact of modern developments in technology, of modern economic